levicowan-noaa/ibtracs/README.md

 ### Or use the SQLite database directly!
 Each track point is a row in the "storm" table
 ```
-query = 'SELECT DISTINCT name,genesis FROM storms WHERE season=2005 AND basin="NA" ORDER BY genesis'
+query = 'SELECT DISTINCT name,genesis FROM storms WHERE season=2005 AND basin="NA" AND lat>20 AND lat<30 AND lon>260 AND lon<280 ORDER BY genesis'
 for row in I.db.execute(query):
     print(row)
 > ('ARLENE', '2005-06-08 18:00:00')